EarthPol/earthpol.com/docs/Getting Started/ServerRules.md

 :::warning

-If you believe you were falsely punished by our staff team, please reach out to us on our support server (https://discord.gg/tUK3npxkDA).
+If you need to report a violation of these rules, witnessed any staff abuse, or believe you were falsely punished by our staff team, please reach out to us on our support server (https://discord.gg/tUK3npxkDA).

 :::